Stuart Park

 What are some of the major infrastructure and planning changes likely to influence Stuart Park?

-Key infrastructure and planning changes likely to influence Stuart Park include: Stuart Highway Road Safety Improvements - Stuart Park (Planning); Darwin Inner Suburbs Area Plan (Proposed); Charles Darwin University City Campus (Approved); Stuart Park Central (Completed); and Darwin City Stadium (Planning).
+Key infrastructure and planning changes likely to influence Stuart Park include: Stuart Highway Road Safety Improvements - Stuart Park (Planning); Darwin Inner Suburbs Area Plan (Proposed); Charles Darwin University City Campus (Approved); Stuart Park Central (Completed); and Darwin City Stadium (Proposed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Stuart Park?

-Infrastructure development impacting Stuart Park spans multiple sectors including Transport & Logistics, Residential Development, and Communities, Precincts & Urban Renewal, among others.
+Infrastructure development impacting Stuart Park spans multiple sectors including Residential Development, Transport & Logistics, and Communities, Precincts & Urban Renewal, among others.

 What is the scale of infrastructure investment impacting Stuart Park?